Skip to Main Content

 Metabolism of tramadol

-Tramadol is converted into a very potent and active metabolite (M1).
+Tramadol is converted into an active metabolite (M1), which has weak opioid activity.
 This conversion can also be affected by ultrarapid metabolism.
-However, the activity and conversion of tramadol is complex and also involves other pathways.
-Therefore the effect of ultrarapid metabolism is not as profound compared to codeine.
+However, the activity and conversion of tramadol is complex and involves other pathways.
+Evidence suggests that these differences in metabolism do not have a significant impact on milk levels.

 Patient Information